 With the solid guidance from your professional team, finding a contractor should be one of the easier parts of the process.
 Like for any commercial build, you should simply find a general contractor with a stellar reputation for quality and timely work.

-With the assistance of your team, you should already know all the equipment to purchase for your lab.
+With the assistance of your team, you should already know all the equipment to purchase for your cannabis extraction business.
 During the lab construction, you should start ordering your equipment.
 Work with your equipment manufacturer to target lead times, delivery, and installation times.

 Commonly referred to as Authority Having Jurisdiction (AHJ for short) and depending on your locality, the AHJ may be the local fire marshal or another city inspector.
 Your AHJ will use your engineer’s field verification of all extraction equipment installations to certify that your lab is safe and regulatory compliant.
 The AHJ relies on such field verification, as well as its own inspection, for the final sign off on your lab.